 Hong Kong stocks continue to slide as China retorts US sanctions

-The Hang Seng Index is down nearly 3% this week, as US and China remain locked in a dispute over Beijing's treatment of Hong Kong and Xinjiang.
+The Hang Seng Index is down nearly 3% this week, as US and China remain locked in a battle over the latter’s treatment of Hong Kong and Xinjiang.

 What’s the latest on Hang Seng Index?